(Note: The Language Hacking Guide has been converted to be read on all devices, using the techniques in this post.)

 One reason people tell me they prefer other readers over the cheaper and crisper Kindle is because of being “tied” to the Amazon store.
 As you can see, that’s not quite the case for me at all

 Let me know if you’ve tried something similar for your eReaders, or if you think you’ll get one yourself for Christmas!
 What else do you do to access import stuff to read?
 Let me know in the comments!
+(Note: For the first time in the history of the blog, I have had to disable comments on this post, because all new ones were just from spammy SEO companies wanting to promote their expensive PDF conversion tools.
+Sorry to those of you with real comments, but it was getting too much to deal with!)

 Enter your email in the top right of the site to subscribe to the Language Hacking League e-mail list for way more tips sent directly to your inbox!